ArgentDragonsClaw/Codex-d-Annwn/_posts/2019-12-01-disruptive-spheres.markdown

 You create three slightly shimmering spheres of energy.
 Make a ranged spell attack for each sphere against a creature in range.
 On a hit, a sphere deals 1d4 force damage.
 If the creature is concentrating on a spell, the concentration save is against DC 15.

-**At Higher Levels.** When you cast this spell using a spell slot of 2nd level or higher, the spell creates one more sphere for each slot level above 1st.
+**At Higher Levels.** When you cast this spell using a spell slot of 2nd level or higher, the spell creates one more sphere and the DC increases by 1 for each slot level above 1st.

 **Most Similar Spell**: [*magic missile*](https://thebombzen.com/grimoire/spells/magic-missile)